waldronmatt/groundwork/docs/repo/ARCHITECTURE.md

 5. Run tests of affected files (`jest`/`vitest` and `nx`)
 6. Lint exports on all `.ts` files (`knip` and `nx`)

-We limit automatic fixes to file formatting and linting when possible.
+We auto format and apply linting fixes when possible.
 For everything else, we let the user to decide on actions to take if there are errors.

-We also use Github actions as an extra safeguard in case users bypass `lint-staged`.

 ## Versioning